Where your phone is quietly leaking money

 Any caller who asks for a human, says "transfer me," or sounds frustrated gets transferred.
 The AI does not argue with people.
 The point is removing friction, not adding it.

-What if we change CRMs later?
+What if we change platforms later?

 Next step